Anesthesia Negligence

 • Fails to adequately monitor a patient during surgery for signs of complications from the anesthesia

-• Intubating, or placing a breathing tube in the patient, incorrectly
+• Incorrectly intubates a patient or places a breathing tube in the wrong position

 • Fails to properly monitor a patient during emergence, the period during which the anesthesia wears off after surgery

-If you or someone you know has been the victim of anesthesia negligence, we may be able to help you figure out what went wrong.
-Contact a Boston anesthesia negligence attorney at Crowe & Harris, LLP , by calling (617) 404-3417 today for a free consultation with an experienced member of our medical-legal team.
+If you or someone you know has been the victim of anesthesia negligence, we can help you understand what went wrong and what to do next.
+Contact a Boston anesthesia negligence attorney at Crowe & Harris, LLP by calling (617) 404-3417 today for a free consultation with a member of our medical-legal team.

 • The National Trial Lawyers Top 100